How Do You Define Joy?

 I mean joy as the apostle Paul uses it in his letters, and particularly in the book of Philippians.
 I am not just asking about the meaning of joy in general.
 I am talking about Christian joy, as Paul the apostle describes it.
 So let me give you my definition and then take it apart one piece at a time:

-Christian joy is a good feeling in the soul, produced by the Holy Spirit, as he causes us to see the beauty of Christ in the Word and in the world.
+Christian joy is a good feeling in the soul, produced by the Holy Spirit, as he causes us to see the beauty of Christ in the word and in the world.

 A Good Feeling

 Christian joy is a good feeling.
 By that, I mean it is not an idea.
 It is not a conviction.
 It is not a persuasion or a decision.
 It is a feeling.
 Or — I use the words interchangeably here — an emotion.
 One of the marks of the difference between an idea and an emotion or feeling is that you don’t have immediate control over your feelings or your emotions.
-You can’t snap your finger and decide to feel something.
+You can’t snap your fingers and decide to feel something.

 For example, say you are going camping.
 You wake up, and there is this gigantic silhouette of a bear outside your tent, a grizzly bear.
 He seems hungry.
 You don’t say, “Now, let me think about this.
 There is a bear.
 Bears are big.
 Bears are dangerous.
-Conclusion: I should feel fear here so I will now decide to be afraid.”
+Conclusion: I should feel fear here, so I will now decide to be afraid.”
 Emotions don’t work like that.
 Thinking works like that, but feeling doesn’t.
 It happens to you, which means that the Bible is filled with commands that we do things that are immediately outside our control to do — commands to rejoice, to fear, to be grateful, to be tender-hearted.

 One of the reasons I am the kind of Christian I am, with the theology that I have, is that I know the Bible requires of me things that I cannot myself immediately produce by my own power.
 I am fallen.
 I am sinful.
 And yet I know I should be feeling the emotions the Bible expects me to feel.
 I know myself guilty.